rohinarora/CUDA/Week 2/readme.md

   * \_\_device__ -> call kernel code from within a kernel code
 * Slide 20.
 Matrix multiplication in C.
 * Slide 23.
 Can also compile C files with clang, cuda files with nvcc, and link everything later with clang
+* Slide 27.
   * Each SMx has 192 cuda cores.
-With 15 SMx we get access to 15*192 cuda cores
+With 15 SMx we get access to 15*192 (2880) cuda cores
   * SMx= Streaming Multiprocessors
   * "Wrap" is a hardware concept.
 Not available to programmer.
 Managed by hardware.
-  * Scheduler chunks the blocks into wraps- groups of 32 threads.
-These wraps are executed in the same SMx
+  * Scheduler chunks the block into wraps- groups of 32 threads.
+These wraps are executed in the same SMx.
+Shared L1
-* Block is a hardware and software concept.
-  * Blocks are executed on same SMx (share L1 cache)
 * Slide 28.
 Good
 * Slide 29.
-Excellent
+Good
 * Slide 30.
 4 blocks. these 4 blocks can be scheduled on any SMx.
   * 256 threads within the block must run on same SMx.
 A SMx has 192 cuda cores.
 Hence some threads will be waiting while first 192 complete (scheduled in chunks of 32 threads, aka wraps)
 * Minimum blocks i must have to have all the SMx running?